chenzhou06/blog-iiecon-cz/content/autopublish.md

 Category: Programming
 Tags: development

-This site is powered by [Pelican](http://docs.getpelican.com), which is a very popular static site generator written in [Python](https://www.python.org).
+This site is powered by [Pelican](http://docs.getpelican.com), which is a popular static site generator written in [Python](https://www.python.org).

 I have spent a lot of time in configuration to automate the procedure of site